- Location: Camden, London

 - Awards: Camden Design Awards - Shortlist 2022 RICS Social Impact Awards - Shortlist 2020 New London Architecture Awards - Shortlist 2019 Housing Design Awards - Shortlist 2019 RIBA London Awards - Shortlist 2019 RTPI Awards for Planning Excellence - Shortlist 2019 London Planning Awards - Shortlist 2018

-We have been working with residents who are due to lose their current homes as a result of the HS2 development.
+We worked with residents who were due to lose their homes as a result of the High Speed 2 development.
 Commissioned by the London Borough of Camden we have created high quality new homes on the Regent’s Park Estate for them.